Transportation in Las Vegas: Monorail

 The system was conceived in 1993 as a connection between the MGM Grand and Bally's Las Vegas.
 It was completed, after many delays, in the summer of 2004 with the completion of what is known as "Phase One" of the monorail.
 The monorail runs between the MGM Grand and the SLS which opened in August 2014 replacing the Sahara Casino.

 Resort trams

 Resort trams are not operated by RTC Transit but by the resorts.
-The lines all run the east side of the strip and all are free of fare payment.
+The lines all run the west side of the strip and all are free of fare payment.

+Amtrak

+Amtrak Las Vegas Rail service provide by Amtrak Las Vegas through the Amtrak Thruway to the Southwest Chief's Kingman station.

+Planned High-speed rail

+Desert Wind was an Amtrak long-distance passenger train that ran from 1979 to 1997.
+Brightline West is a privately run high-speed rail under construction.